mdh02038/docker-git-backup/README.md

 	$ docker run -e BB_ACCOUT_ID=accountId -e BB_APPLICATION_KEY=applicationKey -e BB_BUCKET=bucket -e MYSQL_HOST=127.0.0.1 -e MYSQL_USER=root -e MYSQL_PASSWORD=password raquette/docker-mysql-backup --exclude=some_database,another_database restore

+## Waiting for mysql server to run

+By default the container will wait for the mysql server to be up.
+To disable this set the env variable WAIT_FOR_SERVER=no .

 ## Configuration

 The container can be customized with these environment variables: